-* Any views expressed in this article are those of the author and not of Thomson Reuters Foundation.You’re hardly likely to tell a stranger wearing a uniform that you’re gay, especially if you’ve watched any classic prison drama
+* Any views expressed in this opinion piece are those of the author and not of Thomson Reuters Foundation.You’re hardly likely to tell a stranger wearing a uniform that you’re gay, especially if you’ve watched any classic prison drama

 Phil Forder is a prison manager at a British men’s jail